IanAmbrose/ETH-Smart-Contracts-for-IoT-sensor-data-Integrity/README.md

 Deployed at: https://ianambrose.github.io/SmartContractInteraction/

 Smart Contract test network set to read only due to inactivity.<br>
-However previously updated tracnsaction can still be viewed.
+However previous transactions can still be viewed.